-The Consortium of these three CPSUs had earlier participated in the Petroleum & Natural Gas Regulatory Board's (PNGRB) bidding process for laying of Kandla-Gorakhpur LPG pipeline and received PNGRB authorization on 31st December 2018.
-Subsequent to receipt of authorization, IHB Limited (formerly known as IHB Private Limited) was incorporated on 9th July 2019 to construct, operate and manage about 2800 km long Kandla-Gorakhpur LPG Pipeline (KGPL or the Pipeline) Project (the Project) for meeting the LPG demand of the bottling plants en-route the Pipeline in the states of Gujarat, Madhya Pradesh and Uttar Pradesh.
+IHB Limited (formerly known as IHB Private Limited) was incorporated on 9th July 2019 to construct, operate and manage about 2800 km long Kandla-Gorakhpur LPG Pipeline (KGPL or the Pipeline) Project (the Project) for meeting the LPG demand of the bottling plants en-route the Pipeline in the states of Gujarat, Madhya Pradesh and Uttar Pradesh.

-The KGPL Project has been designed to meet LPG requirement of 22 LPG Plants (IOCL (8), HPCL (6) and BPCL (8)) located in the route of the pipeline in States of Guiarat, Madhya Pradesh (MP) and Uttar Pradesh (UP).
+The KGPL Project has been designed to meet LPG requirement of 22 LPG Plants (IOCL (8), HPCL (6) and BPCL (8)) located in the route of the pipeline in States of Gujarat, Madhya Pradesh (MP) and Uttar Pradesh (UP).
 Upon commissioning, the Pipeline would provide cost effective, reliable and environment friendly mode of LPG transportation to these bottling plants thus minimizing existing road transportation of LPG.
-The Pipeline, considered to be longest LPG pipeline in the world, would help in decongesting roads and provide a long-term optimal solution for positioning Bulk LPG to these three populous states of India.
+The Pipeline, considered to be one of the longest LPG pipeline in the world, would help in decongesting roads and provide a long-term optimal solution for positioning Bulk LPG to these three populous states of India.
 The Pipeline is connected with Kandla, Pipavav and Dahej ports on the western coast of India for sourcing of LPG from import terminals and shall also be connected to IOCL's Koyali Refinery in Gujarat and BPCL's Bina Refinery in Madhya Pradesh.